yeasir01/mern-stack-passport-auth/README.md

 This is boilerplate code for a MERN stack authentication system using PasspportJS.
 The intent of this project is to create an easy to use performant login system that can be utilized for member based apps.

-This project is opensource (code contriubtions welcome) & intented for projects that do not require redux.
+This project is open source (code contributions welcome) & intended for projects that do not require redux.
 It uses React's built in Context API for managing auth state.

 ## Project Goals
 1) Security
 2) Small footprint (minimal dependencies)
 2) Use all functional based components & Hooks
 3) Modern ES6 Syntax
-4) No Redux (Due to overhead)
+4) No Redux (due to overhead)
 5) Reduce or eliminate all unnecessary re-renders

 ## Technologies (Server-Side)